 Do you have questions about vision and eye care in Sault Ste.
 Marie?
 Many of our patients do.
-The following are some of the questions we hear most often in our practice; if you have a question or concern that is not addressed here, please contact either of our 2 area offices for more information.
+The following are some of the questions we hear most often in our practice; if you have a question or concern that is not addressed here, please contact our office for more information.

-A. The Ontario Association of Optometrists, in cooperation with Nikon Lenswear, Modern Optical and participating optometrists, offers complimentary eyeglasses for junior kindergarten students in Ontario.
+A. The Ontario Association of Optometrists, in cooperation with Essilor Lenswear, Modern Optical and participating optometrists, offers complimentary eyeglasses for junior kindergarten students in Ontario.
 Funded in part by the Government of Ontario, The Eye See…Eye Learn® program provides comprehensive eye exams to junior kindergarten students across Ontario.
 These exams are performed by participating local optometrists, including Station Tower Optometry.
 The eye exams are covered under provincial health insurance (or OHIP) when you show your child’s health card.
-This means that there is no out-of-pocket cost for the eye exam.
+This means that there is no out-of-pocket cost for the eye exam or for any needed glasses.

 A. Our ability to "see" starts when light reflects off an object and enters the eye.
 As it enters the eye, the light is unfocused.
 The first step in seeing is to focus the light rays onto the retina, which is the light-sensitive layer found inside the eye.
 Once the light is focused, it stimulates cells to send millions of electrochemical impulses along the optic nerve to the brain.
 The portion of the brain at the back of the head interprets the impulses, enabling us to see the object.